Tapping for Pain Relief: Can EFT Tapping Help Reduce Emotional and Physical Pain?

 - “I’m a bad student.”

 When he continued to get bad grades, as the real exams got nearer and nearer, he started to blame his teachers.
-I asked him to tell me about how he felt about his most recent report from school, before we started to tap.
+I asked him to tell me how he felt about his most recent school report before we started to tap.
 Here is what he said:

 - “I’m angry with my teachers, because I feel like they don’t believe in me.
-I feel like they’ve given up on me.”
+I feel like they have given up on me.”